srazash/rust-learning/README.md

 0. src.blank - this is a boilerplate *Hello, World!* source folder which I duplicate and rename whenever I need a fresh **src** folder.
 1. src - current working source directory, assume this is work-in-progress.
 2. src.chap2 - the *Guessing Game* exercise from Chapter 2 of TRB.
-3. src.chap2a - a reverse of the *Guessing Game* from Chapter 2 of RTB, using the rand library to guess a user inputted secret value.
+3. src.chap2a - a reverse of the *Guessing Game* from Chapter 2 of RTB, using the rand library to guess a user inputted secret number.

 ## Current Work & Future Plans

 The current **src** folder is a revised version of my work on the reverse guessing game, I intend to stop the *rand* library from guessing the same incorrect values multiple times so a maximum of 99 incorrect guesses can be made before the program gets the correct value.
-After this I will be working on my own guessing algorithm based around whether a guessed values is greater or less than the secret number provided by the user.
+After this I will be working on my own guessing algorithm based around whether a guessed value is greater or less than the secret number provided by the user.